 Ever since the days of Hotmail, Juno, and America Online, free email hosting has been highly desired and fairly easy to find.
-When Microsoft acquired Hotmail in 1997, the free service had more than 8.5 million users after only two years in business.
+When Microsoft acquired Hotmail in 1997, the free mail service had more than 8.5 million users after only two years in business.

 Twenty years later, more than 3.7 billion people send more than 269 billion messages each day.
 With such an emphasis on business email communications and personal branding, however, many of those free email hosting platforms don’t come with the storage, features, and security needed to succeed.